 Sonya is a transplant from the Midwest and has lived in the Northern Virginia area since getting married in 2016 after a 7-year long distance engagement to her husband.
 She is mother to two adult children.
 In her spare time, she enjoys baking, cooking exotic meals and swimming and is passionate about world travel.
 Next destination, Thailand!

-James has experience with substance use disorder and has been fortunate enough to come out on the other side, like others he had slips along the way.
-He has experienced many different approaches to treatment and has found that harm reduction, coupled with recovery support, is the most effective.
+James had his own experiences with substance use disorder and he has been fortunate enough to come out on the other side, like others he had slips along the way.
+He has experienced many different approaches to treatment and has found harm reduction, coupled with recovery support, to be the most effective.
 This fuels his passion for The Chris Atwood Foundation’s mission and programs.
 He has seen them work in his own life and in the lives of his friends.
 He has lost many friends to this disease and he wants to prevent more unnecessary deaths of young people with tons of potential.

-At The CAF James handles day to day administration including donation management, grant reporting, technical support, data management, and monthly financial reports, among other random tasks.
+At The CAF James handles the day to day administration, including donation management, grant reporting, technical support, data management, and monthly financial reports, among other random tasks.
 James is a certified REVIVE!
 Trainer.
-He joined The CAF early on and managed The CAF’s Recovery Housing Grants Program, which as of October 2020, has helped almost 600 people move into a recovery homes.
+He joined The CAF early on and managed The CAF’s Recovery Housing Grants Program for 3 years.
 He also spearheaded the creation of The CAF’s Mail Based Naloxone Program, resulting in over 350 reported overdose reversals using The CAF's naloxone kits.
 He is proud to be a part of such a force for good and he is excited for the future of the organization.
 He has seen it grow from a team of 3, including him, to over 16 employees and he has helped to start many of The CAF's new programs over the years.